Page last updated: 07 April 2026

 Life insurance includes income protection insurance as well as insurance against the risks of death, injury or serious illness.
 It can be complicated so your adviser will ask you lots of questions to help work out the best option for you.

-Many advisers will work with more than one company.
+Many advisers will work with more than one insurance company.
 Expect them to tell you about their experiences with each company.
 What is their claims process for example, and how good have they been at paying out?

 For example, some types of income protection insurance offer payments for two or five years instead of to age 65 or 70.
 Advisers can tell you how likely it is you would need cover for longer periods.